oftn-oswg/core-estimator/README.md

 	<dt>void navigator.getHardwareConcurrency(function callback(cores))<dt>
 	<dd>Estimates the number of cores and passes the estimate to the callback.
 If <code>navigator.hardwareConcurrency</code> is is already available (either native API or it was previously estimated), it immediately calls the callback.</dd>
 	<dt>int navigator.hardwareConcurrency<dt>
 	<dd>Either the number of logical or physical CPU cores the user's device has.
 Which it is depends on if estimation is used.
-If the browser does not natively support navigator.cores, this will only be available after running navigator.getHardwareConcurrency() once.</dd>
+If the browser does not natively support navigator.hardwareConcurrency, this will only be available after running navigator.getHardwareConcurrency() once.</dd>
 </dl>